wgohome/plants-pipeline/docs/setup.md

 ```
 NCBI_API_KEY = "{enter_the_key}"
 ```
 A personal NCBI API Key can be obtained by signing up for an NCBI account.
-Guides can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK25497/#top)
+Guides can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK25497/#top).
+Once logged into your NCBI account, go to https://www.ncbi.nlm.nih.gov/account/settings/ to retrieve your API Key.

+The `.env` file is not tracked by git as specified in `.gitignore` file and this will be private to your local machine.